Jason-Hp/Mini-Project-NBA/README.md

-# SC1015-Mini-Project-NBA 🏀
+# Mini-Project-NBA 🏀

-FCSA Team 4

-A mini project for SC1015 Introduction to Data Science and Artificial Intelligence.
+A small project.
 We wanted to see if the regular season information can predict NBA champion.
 Hence, we decided to analyse the past few season regular season data below.

 ## Problem Definition 📝